Armenian cucumber

-chirimenhosonagauri in Japanese, acur in Turkish, kakadee in Hindi, tar in Punjabi, قثاء in Arabic, commarella or tortarello in Italian.
+chirimenhosonagauri in Japanese, acur in Turkish, kakadee in Hindi, tar in Punjabi, قثاء in Arabic, commarella or tortarello in Italian, alficòs in Catalan.
 It should not be confused with the snake gourds (Trichosanthes spp.).
 The skin is very thin, light green, and bumpless.
 It has no bitterness and the fruit is almost always used without peeling.
 It is also sometimes called a gutah.

-Armenian Cucumber is called Kakadi in North India.
+Armenian cucumber is called kakadi in North India.
 This one was shot at a market in Meerut, Uttar Pradesh, India.